edhzsz/MLUND/projects/smartcab/Report.md

 ## Enhance the driving agent

-Based on the results from the executions of all agents, I decided to keep only the 3rd agent.
-The agent that uses the inputs and the waypoint as part of its state.
+Based on the results from the executions of all agents, I decided to keep only the 2nd agent.
+The agent that uses the inputs and the waypoint as part of its state but leaves the deadline out of it.

 It is easy to see that the the agents that do not include the waypoint or include the deadline as part of the state are not being able to learn fast enough or learn at all how to drive to the objective.
 So this agents were not optimized.